Leader of the Liberal Party of Canada

 Now led by Trudeau’s son, Justin Trudeau (b.
 1971), the modern Liberal Party portrays itself as a party that is fiscally responsible, but socially progressive.
 Liberals are strongly supportive of unrestricted abortion, LGBT rights, and high rates of immigration, but also favour a free market economy that is not subject to overly burdensome regulation.
 The party is not as inclined towards “big government” solutions as it was in the past, but still opposes right-wingers who call for scaling back cherished social programs such as universal health care and old age pensions.
 The need to balance responsible economic development with strategies to combat climate change has steadily risen to become a defining Liberal priority as well.

 The Progressive Conservatives (PC) were, until 2006, the only party other than the Liberals that ever governed Canada.
 It traced its origins to the “Tories” of the 19th century, a group of Canadians in the colonial era who defined themselves through their staunch loyalty to British rule, Protestantism, and English culture (“Tory” is still used as a nickname for Canadian conservatives to this day).
 During the 20th century, the party was mostly a broad alliance of people who were not Liberals, but was still considered primarily a party for English Canadian interests.
 The PCs underwent a significant ideological shift under the leadership of Brian Mulroney (b.
 1939), a Quebec-born corporate CEO who became PC leader and then prime minister from 1984 to 1993.
 Mulroney’s rise represented the triumph of a new flavor of conservative thought, based mostly around free-market economics, that swept much of the western world during the 1980s.
+Mulroney’s administration was deeply unpopular, however, and in the 1993 election the PC party was all but wiped out, plummeting from 169 seats in Parliament to only two.

-The Liberal Party won three back-to-back elections from 1993 to 2000, which many conservatives blamed on two conservative parties splitting the anti-Liberal vote.
+The Liberal Party won three back-to-back elections from 1993 to 2000, which many conservatives blamed on the existence of two conservative parties splitting the anti-Liberal vote.
 In 2003, the new leader of the Alliance Party, Stephen Harper (b.
 1959) and Peter MacKay (b.
 1965), the leader of the PCs, agreed to merge their parties into a new, moderate entity: the Conservative Party of Canada.
 It proved a strategically wise decision, and Harper, who became first leader of the united party, was elected prime minister three years later.
 He would serve until 2016.

 If forced to define themselves, today’s Conservatives would describe their party as one that favours low taxes, smaller, less intrusive government, a strong regime of law-and-order, a strong military and respect for traditional values.
 In 2017, following Stephen Harper’s electoral defeat, the Conservatives elected former speaker of the House of Commons Andrew Scheer (b.
 1979) as their new leader.
 Scheer is considered a fairly orthodox conservative who often names Ronald Reagan (1911-2004) and Margaret Thatcher (1925-2013) as his political heroes.
 A religious man, he is seen as an ally of his party’s social conservative wing — the faction that holds generally traditionalist views on matters involving sex, gender, family, and human life.

 Canada has never had an NDP prime minister and for most of its history, the NDP — or Cooperative Commonwealth Federation (CCF) as it was known before 1961 — has consistently come in a distant third or fourth place in the parliamentary seat count.
 Only once, in 2011, did it come in second, briefly surpassing the Liberals.
-The party is strongly backed by Canadian unions, academics, environmentalists, and social justice activists of all sorts, though this has helped saddle the party with a reputation of being too “fringe” to gain traction beyond a small, core base of supporters.
+The party is strongly backed by Canadian unions, academics, environmentalists, and social justice activists of all sorts, though this has helped saddle the party with a reputation of being too “far-left” to gain traction beyond a small, core base of supporters.

 The NDP has been most powerful during periods when seats in the Canadian parliament are quite evenly divided, and even a small number of votes can determine whether a vote passes or fails.
 Important Canadian social programs such as old age pensions and national medicare are usually at least partially credited to NDP deal-making in closely divided parliaments of the past.